carlnotsagan/ast545sp25/_sources/assignments/final_project.md

 -

 **REMINDER:** Despite this grading rubric being partially generated using chatGPT.
-The use of LLM models is prohibited in this class and in particular for this project report.
+The use of LLMs is prohibited in this class and in particular for this project report.
 Refer to the course syllabus for more details on this policy if necessary.